Evidence Type: Newspaper Report

 (This question is a very proper one, and we hope will be answered to the proper authorities.
 The Coroner, in our opinion, is bound to report any thing to the Governor, which, in his official duty, appears to him to be a public wrong, because, like the Sheriff, is an executive as well as a judicial officer.
 We would here just ask, whether the women who fall with child during their abode in the Factory, ever affiliate their offspring? or whether the officers and visitors of this asylum of chastity, enjoy the society of the females there at the public expense with respect to the consequences of their illicit pleasures?
 ED.)

-* The child was possibly CHARLES DIXON, who died at the Factory and was buried in the parish of St. John’s on 10 June 1832 with a recorded age of 45 days old.
+* The child was CHARLES DIXON, who died at the Factory and was buried in the parish of St. John’s on 10 June 1832 with a recorded age of 45 days old, which would make the mother ANN DIXON per Grenada (4) (1827).
+The age and date of burial both appear to accord with CHARLES DIXON.
+Note that JAMES CONNELL also succumbed to the same disease on 12 June 1832 and the circumstances of his death and inquest were likewise discussed openly in the newspapers.